cmeiklejohn/cmeiklejohn.github.io/_posts/2019-05-23-stateful-serverless-database-example.markdown

     ILogger log)
 ```

 If the request is a GET, we start a new orchestration using the ```DurableOrchestrationClient``` that will run the ```Database_GET_Orchestrator``` function.
 We supply the key for the register we want to update, taking the key from the URL.
+Durable orchestrations are guaranteed to complete -- their execution will be durably logged and replayed until successful.
+Under failure, re-execution will ensure that any intermediate results are persisted and used during the replay.

 ```c#
 // GET request